Libralces

-Libralces was a genus of Eurasian deer that lived during the Pliocene epoch.
-Its main claim to fame are its 2+ meter wide antlers, comparable in size to those of Megaloceros.
+Libralces was a dubious genus of Eurasian deer that lived during the Pliocene epoch.
+It is notable for its 2+ meter wide antlers, comparable in size to those of Megaloceros.

 Libralces fossils have been found from France to Tajikistan, with the best-known examples being the French L. gallicus.

 According to Jordi Agustí, Libralces was the ancestor of Megaloceros, though most other authorities regard it as a relative of moose, Alces.

 In the Pleistocene, there were three genera of Holarctic moose-like deer — Cervalces, Alces, and Libralces.
 In contrast to modern Alces, the Villafranchian Libralces gallicus had very long-beamed, small-palmed antlers and a generalized skull with moderately reduced nasals; the Nearctic Cervalces had longer nasals and more complex antlers than Libralces.

 Azzaroli 1953 added Alces latiforns to Libralces, but this position has been challenged.
 L. latifrons is now considered a synonym of Cervalces latifrons.